EV Charger Installation Brisbane

 *Note: these charging times are calculated based on a battery capacity of 39kWh

-In most cases it’s better to choose an EV charger that is slightly overpowered than one that is underpowered.
+It’s better to choose an EV charger that is slightly overpowered than one that is underpowered.
 Consult your owner’s manual to see the recommended charging rate for your vehicle (measured in kilowatts), or ask the Martel team about selecting a compatible charger.

 Our EV Charger Installation Process